 In the first step, in the upper part of the figure, the estimated tempo obtained through the autocorrelation function is always selected, while simultaneously calculating the difference between the estimated tempo and the predicted tempo obtained through polynomial regression.
 In the second step, in the lower part of the figure, the decision to use either the estimated tempo or the predicted tempo is made based on the difference between their values.
-If the difference is less than 5, the last estimated tempo is used as in the first step, and conversely, if it is greater than 5, the predicted tempo is used instead.
+If the difference between Estimating Tempo and Predicting Tepmo is less than 5 bpm, the last estimated tempo is used as in the first step, and conversely, if it is greater than 5 bpm, the predicted tempo is used instead.
 This approach aims to enhance the robustness of the global tempo by alternately choosing between the two tempi depending on the difference, and thereby avoiding radical changes in the tempo.